 Not immediately.
 While the purpose of Air Force ROTC is to commission officers for the U.S. Air Force, cadets are not in the military until after graduation.
-Keep in mind that to fulfill all AFROTC requirements, at some point during your college years they will need to sign a commitment stating that they will join the Air Force as an officer after graduating.
+Keep in mind that to fulfill all AFROTC requirements, at some point during their college years they will need to sign a commitment stating that they will join the Air Force as an officer after graduating.

 If a high school student receives a four-year scholarship through our High School Scholarship Program, the first year of college will be paid for, and they can quit at the end of their freshman year with no obligation.
 If a student is offered a scholarship while already in college, they are not committed to the Air Force until they accept their scholarship (usually in the fall of their sophomore year).
 Cadets that are not on a scholarship are not committed to joining the Air Force until the start of their junior year of college.
 With AFROTC, we provide students with many opportunities to see what the Air Force is about before they make any kind of commitment.